jcontreras2693/AREP-Lab6/README.md

     sudo systemctl enable httpd
     ```

-7. Move the static files to the folder '/var/www/html' so Apache could load them, in the script.js the url should be using https protocol and the domain given by Duck DNS to the EC2 that hosts the application:
+7. Move all the static files to the folder '/var/www/html' so Apache could load them, in the script.js the url should be using https protocol and the domain given by Duck DNS to the EC2 that hosts the application:

     ```
     sudo mv index.html /var/www/html
-    sudo mv styles.css /var/www/html
-    sudo mv script.js /var/www/html
-    sudo mv login.html /var/www/html
-    sudo mv register.html /var/www/html
     ```

    ![](src/main/resources/images/apache-files.png)